 What is the backtracking and how do we use it for solving computational problems?

-Backtracking is an algorithmic technique for solving a class of computational problems that require reversing previously taken steps when an invalid condition or state is identified.
-Backtracking problems are usually recursive in nature as the subproblem within a problem are of the same nature.
-The recursive function has a way to reverse a previously taken step that does not lead to the solution to the problem.
+Backtracking solves computational problems that require reversing previously taken steps when an invalid condition or state within a sub-problem is identified.
+Backtracking problems are usually recursive as the subproblem within a problem is of the same nature.
+The recursive function defined to solve the problem reverses a previously taken step if an invalid condition of the sub-problem is identified.

 Consider the example of partitioning an integer 10 using integer parts 6 and 5.
 If a part 6 is chosen to be included; we are left with 10 - 6 = 4.
 Partitioning the deficit 4 is similar to the previous problem of partitioning 10 thus indicating recursion.
 Also the deficit 4 can never be partitioned using parts 5 and 6.
 Thus the previously included part 6 would lead to an invalid state of partitioning part 4 using available integers 6 and 5.
 Hence, we reverse our previous step of including part 6 i.e. we backtrack our steps and move to the next available part 5.